MrStonkus/Baskeball-match-simulator/readme.md

   * stop() -> to make gameover.
     You can see the code in file: `backend\basketball.js`
 * Note: the simulation runs 100 times faster.
 If you would like to do the normal simulation speed edit the backend\index.js to change these 3 lines:
   `quarterTime: 6000, // there are 1 quarter time.
-Original shoud be 10 minutes, but know it set 100 times faster` `attackTimeMin: 130, // min time in miliseconds witch team use to attack` `attackTimeMax: 230, // max time in miliseconds witch team use to attack`
+Original shoud be 10 minutes, but now it set 100 times faster` `attackTimeMin: 130, // min time in miliseconds witch team use to attack` `attackTimeMax: 230, // max time in miliseconds witch team use to attack`

 ## Frontend